 - Applications require both parent/guardian and guidance counselor/home school educator approval

-- Students must take the College Placement Test (Accuplacer) to determine eligibility (must test into college- level English and math)
+- Students must take the Placement Test (Accuplacer) to determine eligibility (must test into college- level English and math)

 - Applicants are required to participate in a personal interview and must sign a student contract prior to receiving an Admissions decision.